andre-carbajal/LibraryApi/README.md

    You can stop the services started by Docker Compose by running the following command in the terminal:

     ```bash
-    docker compose -f compose.yaml down
+    docker compose down
     ```

-   This command tells Docker Compose to stop the services defined in the `compose.yaml` file.
+   This command tells Docker Compose to stop the services defined in the `docker-compose.yml` file.

 ## API Documentation
 The API documentation is generated using `Springdoc OpenAPI`.
 This allows for interactive exploration of the API via a web interface.
 The documentation is available at http://localhost:8080/doc after starting the application.